 How to Optimize a Google Business Profile

 Again, this is free.
 And your prospective clients will use it.
 Below are several tips for optimizing your Google Business Profile:

 - Make sure everything is spelled correctly and that your address, hours, and website address all look exactly the way you want them.

 - Update frequently.
-If your hours change, and clients try to contact you using old ones, only to find you closed, you could turn them away.
+If your hours change and clients try to contact you using old ones, only to find you closed, you could turn them away.